 - 1. The frequency converter enters into alarm mode.
-A description of the alarm can be found in the Troubleshooting section. - 2.
+A description of the alarm can be found in the Warnings and Alarms chapter. - 2.
 "Report Value" in the [Alarm Log] shows the last measuring sequence carried out by the AMA, before the frequency converter entered alarm mode.
 This number along with the description of the alarm will assist you in troubleshooting.
 If you contact Danfoss for service, make sure to mention number and alarm description.

-Unsuccessful AMA is often caused by incorrectly registered motor name plate data or too big difference between the motor power size and the FC 300 power size.
+Unsuccessful AMA is often caused by incorrectly registered motor name plate data or a too big difference between the motor power size and the frequency converter power size.